mateuszjurewicz/notes_public/Language/English Vocabulary.md

 - `quilted`
 in polish "pikowana", e.g. of leather or a jacket.
 Refers to joining layers of fabric, usually by stitching, forming all kinds but usually a criss-cross pattern.
 - `rakish` and `rakishly good-looking` (pronounced "rejkisz") dashingly or carelessly unconventional, `debonair`, slightly disreputable, rogueish.
 Alternatively having a trim or streamlined appearance suggestive of speed (when referring to a ship).
+Compare with rake being a Georgian term for a fuckboy.
 - `rapt`
 completely fascinated or absorbed by what one is seeing or hearing.
 "a _____ teenage audience".
 Archaically to be transported to heaven, e.g. ""he was _____ on high".